 Ok, so what's a safe job ad?

-- There is a job description, followed by job responsibilities, and contact information provided in the ad.
+- Contain a job description, followed by job responsibilities, and contact information provided in the ad

 Where can I find a BGC approved job ads?